vladpaun-tudelft/cse1105-csep-2024/docs/feedback/week-02.md

 Feedback:

 - The team mentioned that they have made progress and explained the changes they have made to the application.
-- The team did not however show anything visually on what they've done to the application.
 - They seem on a good track to create a working application by the end of the project.
 - The presented changes weren't merged into main however.
 Make sure to merge all changes into main before the meeting.